Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/softwarestacks.md

 through EasyBuild).

 The default location for user-installed software in `$HOME/EasyBuild`.
-However, we advise to install software in the `/project` directory of the project instead so that a single software installation can be used by all members of the project.
+However, we advise installing software in the `/project` directory of the project instead so that a single software installation can be used by all members of the project.
 This is done by pointing the environment variable `EBU_USER_PREFIX` to the software installation directory, e.g.,